puppetlabs/puppet-docs/source/puppetdb/1/spec_q_resources.markdown

 * The `query` parameter is a JSON array of query predicates, in prefix form, conforming to the format described below.

-The `query` parameter is described by the following grammar:
+The `query` parameter adheres to the following grammar:

     query: [ {type} {query}+ ] | [ {match} {field} {value} ]
     field:  string | [ string+ ]